windicss/nuxt-windicss/README.md

 })
 ```

-Alternatively you can provide an object to control the analysis or the server.
+Alternatively, you can provide an object to control the analysis or the server.

 ```js
 windicss: {